icreiter/Projekt_Gutenburg/README.md

 Took ca. 10 mins.

 ## Future task
-Currently, Selenium package is still not familiar, to learn how to use selenium to do web scraping.
+Selenium package is still not familiar currently, it would be better to learn how to use selenium to do web scraping.